Return of Financial Aid

 Post Withdrawal Disbursements:

 A student who received less federal financial aid than they earned based on the calculation above may be eligible to receive a post- withdrawal disbursement.
 The MSOE Financial Aid Office will inform that student in writing that they are eligible for that disbursement prior to making any post-withdrawal disbursement.
-Any student who is contacted by the MSOE Financial Aid Office will have 14 days from the date of the letter to confirm that they would like to accept all or a portion of the funds available.
+The student will then have 14 days from the date of the letter to confirm that they would like to accept all or a portion of the funds available.
 Federal loans that were awarded and accepted by the student but not originated with the Department of Education are not eligible for a post-withdrawal disbursement.

 Return of State Funds Policy: